brentertz/connect-pushstate/README.md

 Requests including a file extension are left untouched so site assets like your images, stylesheets, and JavaScripts will load unaffected, while requests without a file extension, presumably pages or actions within your site, are rewritten to point at the root, with the original URL intact.

-You can also specify a regular expression to allow additional paths to pass though without being rewritten.
+You can also specify regular expressions to specifically allow or disallow additional paths from being affected.

-This functionality is commonly needed by single page webapps such as those developed using frameworks such as Backbone, Ember, Angular, etc.
+This functionality is commonly needed by single page web-apps.

 ## Getting Started